JanssenProject/jans/docker-jans-configurator/README.md

 - `CN_SECRET_KUBERNETES_USE_KUBE_CONFIG`: Load credentials from `$HOME/.kube/config`, only useful for non-container environment (default to `false`).
 - `CN_WAIT_MAX_TIME`: How long the startup "health checks" should run (default to `300` seconds).
 - `CN_WAIT_SLEEP_DURATION`: Delay between startup "health checks" (default to `10` seconds).
-- `GOOGLE_APPLICATION_CREDENTIALS`: JSON file (contains Google credentials) that should be injected into container.
+- `GOOGLE_APPLICATION_CREDENTIALS`: Optional JSON file (contains Google credentials) that can be injected into container for authentication.
+Refer to https://cloud.google.com/docs/authentication/provide-credentials-adc#how-to for supported credentials.
 - `GOOGLE_PROJECT_ID`: ID of Google project.
 - `CN_GOOGLE_SECRET_VERSION_ID`: Janssen secret version ID in Google Secret Manager.
 Defaults to `latest`, which is recommended.
 - `CN_GOOGLE_SECRET_NAME_PREFIX`: Prefix for Janssen secret in Google Secret Manager.
 Defaults to `jans`.
 If left `jans-secret` secret will be created.